abdokin/math-expr/Readme.md

 ---

-Feel free to expand on this README with more details about the implementation, additional features, supported expressions, performance optimizations, or any other relevant information about your Math Expression Evaluator in Rust.
+Feel free to further enrich this README with detailed explanations, usage examples, supported functions, or any other pertinent information about your Math Expression Evaluator in Rust.